k25kar/Olympic_Winner_Prediction_Model/README.md

 Seaborn<br>
 Scikit-learn**<br>

-You can install the dependencies using:
+You can install the dependencies using:<br>

 bash
 Copy code